danielrriggs/danielrriggs.github.io/content/Model of Motivation.md

 We're need to figure out which of these things applies to me.
 Is the reason I'm not motivated because my goals are internalized from parental expectation?
 Then no wonder you don't want to do it.
 Is the reason you can't act because you're ashamed of yourself?
 Or that you'll look like an idiot?
-That comes from your [[ego]]; no wonder you can't act.
+That comes from your [[Ego]]; no wonder you can't act.
 Or do you not act because your goal is so abstract that your brain doesn't know what to do - "I need to find a purpose."
 How are you even supposed to get started on that?